Tool Kit for Parents: Tips for Understanding What You Read

 Multiple meaning words

-The understanding of words with more than one meaning is a developmental process that continues throughout a student's school career.
-Students with learning differences may have tremendous difficulty with this aspect of development.
+The understanding of words with more than one meaning is a process that continues throughout a student’s school career (and one’s lifetime).
+Students with learning differences and those with who are learning English as a second language issues may have tremendous difficulty with words with multiple meanings.

 A visual organizer is very helpful to analyze a word with more than one meaning.
-The following examples show organizers for two meanings of the words bat and bill.
-To enhance the activity and make it more fun, you can add a riddle that plays with the meanings of the word, as an example for the word bill.
+The following examples show simple organizers for two meanings of the words bat and bill.

 Two meanings for the word bill.